Prime Minister of Samoa: Post-independence period

 The position of prime minister replaced the office of the leader of government business in 1959, whilst the country was a territory of New Zealand.
 High chief Fiamē Mataʻafa Faumuina Mulinuʻu II became Samoa’s first prime minister on 1 October 1959.

-After Samoa (then known as Western Samoa) gained independence on 1 January 1962, the prime minister's office remained intact, and the premiership of Fiamē Mata’afa continued.
+After Samoa (then known as Western Samoa) gained independence on 1 January 1962, the prime minister's office remained intact, and the premiership of Fiamē Mataʻafa continued.
 The head of state, or O le Ao o le Malo (initially held by two individuals), was established as a ceremonial office.
 In 1991, the legislative assembly passed a bill proposed by Prime Minister Tofilau Eti Alesana's Human Rights Protection Party (HRPP) to increase the parliamentary term (and hence the premiership) from three to five years.
 Which therefore extended the time a prime minister can serve without renewing their mandate.

 From 24 May to 23 July 2021, the premiership was in dispute due to an inconclusive result from the 2021 general election and the subsequent constitutional crisis.
-The claimants were long-serving prime minister Tuila'epa Sa'ilele Malielegaoi of the HRPP, and Fiamē Naomi Mataafa of Faʻatuatua i le Atua Samoa ua Tasi (FAST), a former deputy prime minister and daughter of Fiamē Mataʻafa Faumuina Mulinuʻu II.
-On 23 July, the Supreme Court ruled that Fiamē Naomi’s FAST government was legitimate since 24 May.
-Tuila'epa conceded defeat on 26 July and ceded power the following day, resulting in Fiamē Naomi Mata‘afa becoming Samoa’s first female prime minister and ending nearly 35 years of HRPP rule.
+The claimants were long-serving prime minister Tuilaʻepa Saʻilele Malielegaoi of the HRPP, and Fiamē Naomi Mataʻafa of the Faʻatuatua i le Atua Samoa ua Tasi (FAST) party, a former deputy prime minister and daughter of Fiamē Mataʻafa Faumuina Mulinuʻu II.
+On 23 July, the Supreme Court ruled that Fiamē Naomi's FAST government was legitimate since 24 May.
+Tuilaʻepa conceded defeat on 26 July and ceded power the following day, resulting in Fiamē Naomi Mataʻafa becoming Samoa's first female prime minister and ending nearly 40 years of HRPP rule.